-The Group provides retrospective volume rebates to certain customers once the quantity of products purchased during the period exceeds a threshold specified in the contract.
-Rebates are offset against amounts payable by the customer.
-To estimate the variable consideration for the expected future rebates, the Group applies the most likely amount method for contracts with a single-volume.
-The selected method best predicts the amount of variable consideration is primarily driven by the number of volume thresholds contained in the contract.
-The Group then applies the requirements on constraining estimates of variable consideration and recognises reduction of revenues.
+The Group provides retrospective volume rebates to certain customers once the quantity of products purchased during measurement categories: the period exceeds a threshold specified in the contract. • those to be measured subsequently at fair value (either Rebates are offset against amounts payable by the customer.
+To estimate the variable consideration for the expected future through OCI or through profit or loss), and rebates, the Group applies the most likely amount method those to be measured at amortised cost. for contracts with a single-volume.
+The selected method best predicts the amount of variable consideration is primarily The classification depends on the entity's business model for driven by the number of volume thresholds contained in managing the financial assets and the contractual terms of the the contract.
+The Group then applies the requirements cash flows. on constraining estimates of variable consideration and recognises reduction of revenues.
+For assets measured at fair value, gains and losses will either